Fin whale: Whaling

 In the 19th century, the fin whale was occasionally hunted by open-boat whalers, but it was relatively safe, because it could easily outrun ships of the time and often sank when killed, making the pursuit a waste of time for whalers.
-However, the later introduction of steam-powered boats and harpoons that exploded on impact made it possible to kill and secure them along with blue and sei whales on an industrial scale.
+However, the later introduction of steam-powered boats and harpoons that exploded on impact made killing and securing them, along with blue and sei whales, possible on an industrial scale.
 As other whale species became overhunted, the whaling industry turned to the still-abundant fin whale as a substitute.
 It was primarily hunted for its blubber, oil, and baleen.
 Around 704,000 fin whales were caught in Antarctic whaling operations alone between 1904 and 1975.

 The introduction of factory ships with stern slipways in 1925 substantially increased the number of whales taken per year.
-By 1962–63, sei whale catches began to increase as fin whales became scarce.
-From the late 19th century until the 1960s, fin whales were a major target of whaling in the Sea of Japan.
-Japan took 300 to 400 fin whales per year in the Sea of Japan and East China Sea in the 1910s and 100 to 200 per year in the 1920s.
-After World War II, Korean whaling companies began hunting fin whales in these waters, and China and North Korea may have joined the hunt, but by the 1960s, the number of whales caught declined sharply due to population decline, and minke whales became the primary target in these waters.
+During the 20th century, fin whales were a major target of whaling worldwide.
+In total, some 874,000 individuals were captured, of which 726,000 were in the Southern Hemisphere, 75,000 in the North Pacific, and 72,000 in the North Atlantic.
+In the 1960s, fin whales became scarce and were partially substituted in the catch by sei whales.
+In the North Pacific, Japan took 300 to 400 fin whales per year in the Sea of Japan and East China Sea in the 1910s, and 100 to 200 per year in the 1920s.
+After World War II, Korean whaling companies began hunting fin whales in these waters, and China and North Korea may have joined the hunt.
+By the 1960s, however, the number of whales caught declined sharply due to population decline, and minke whales became the primary target in these waters.
+In the North Atlantic, the species was caught off Norway, Iceland, the Faroe Islands, Canada (Newfoundland), the UK, Portugal, Spain, and Greenland, but most operations closed down in the 1960s-70s, and when the moratorium on commercial whaling came into force, only Spain and Iceland were still exploiting the species.
+Afterwards, fin whaling has only continued in Iceland and in very low numbers in Greenland.

-The IWC prohibited hunting in the Southern Hemisphere in 1976.
-The Soviet Union engaged in the illegal killing of protected whale species in the North Pacific and Southern Hemisphere, over-reporting fin whale catches to cover up illegal takes of other species.
-The fin whale was given full protection from commercial whaling by the IWC in the North Pacific in 1976, and in the North Atlantic in 1987, with small exceptions for aboriginal catches and catches for research purposes.
-All populations worldwide remain listed as endangered species by the US National Marine Fisheries Service and the International Conservation Union Red List.

-The IWC has set a quota of 19 fin whales per year for Greenland.
-Meat and other products from whales killed in these hunts are widely marketed within Greenland, but export is illegal.
-Iceland and Norway are not bound by the IWC's moratorium on commercial whaling because both countries filed objections to it.

-In the Southern Hemisphere, Japan permitted annual takes of 10 fin whales under its Antarctic Special Permit whaling program for the 2005–2006 and 2006–2007 seasons.
-The proposal for 2007–2008 and the subsequent 12 seasons allowed takes of 50 per year.
-In 2019, Japan left the International Whaling Commission (IWC) and resumed commercial whaling.
-Japan reported a catch of 212 total whales in both 2020 and 2021; however, no fin whale catches have yet been reported.